 These 7-layer Magic Cookie Bars are made with seven delicious layers – crushed graham cracker crumbs, butter, sweetened condensed milk, butterscotch chips, chocolate chips, coconut, and pecans.
 This 7-layer cookie recipe is a classic that everyone loves any time of year!

 You’re going to see why these are my favorite treats to make and share with the kids!

 7 Layer Cookie Recipe

 You will love this classic cookie recipe that is sure to take you back to your childhood.
 It also perfect during the Christmas season since it’s perfect for shipping and gift-giving!
-I like to pair them with a batch of Copycat Starbucks Cranberry Bliss Bars.
+I like to pair them with a batch of Copycat Starbucks Cranberry Bliss Bars or Rice Krispie treats.

 If you’re ready for a cookie recipe that is certain to hit all the sweet notes in your mouth, give this simple 7 layer Magic Cookie Bar recipe a try.